NASCAR championship push tinged with sadness for Joe Gibbs - WHIZ News

 “It’s not things that you always see that show up at the racetrack.
 A lot of it pertains to everyday life, too,” Stewart said.
 “When you get a chance to sit with him long enough, and when you shut your mouth and listen, spend more time listening than talking, you can learn a lot from this guy, and I promise you, it helps.”

 J.D.’s widow, Melissa, and their sons are expected at the finale in Homestead, where they’ll get another look at how much the visionary behind the careers of so many star drivers meant to the sport.
-Toyota made (hash)DoItForJD buttons that executives and team members wore at the track — and could land in some celebratory photos if one of those JGR cars has a championship bash.
+Toyota made (hash)DoItForJD buttons that executives and team members wore at the track and Hamlin has the same slogan emblazoned on the back of his Toyota.

 “It’s been kind of one of those unreal experiences,” Gibbs said.